chatengine-io/react-chat-engine/README.md

 ## Chat Engine

-Chat Engine is the a free serverless chat API.
+Chat Engine is a free serverless chat API.

 Try our free plan at [chatengine.io](https://chatengine.io)